When Martha heard that Jesus was coming,

-When I was young, I used to think to myself, “If there were every anyone that God might be afraid of, it would be Martha!”
+When I was young, I used to think to myself, “If there were ever anyone that God might be afraid of, it would have to be Martha!”

 She was rather persistent, after all, in almost a grating kind of way.

-The stories of Martha that have come down to us both involve her ripping into Jesus.
-In one of the Gospels, we hear about her being angry because her sister was not helping her with the hospitality arrangements when Jesus visited their home.
+The stories of Martha that have come down to us both involve her berating Jesus.
+In one of the Gospels, we hear about her anger because her sister was not helping her with the hospitality arrangements when Jesus visited their home.
 She went straight to Jesus, practically demanding that He do something about it.
 His response was that Mary had chosen the better half and would not be deprived because of it.